gjedeer/openwrt-lxd/README.md

 ### Benefits of using OpenWrt & LXD

 The benefits of a virtual OpenWrt Router are:
-* full IPv4/IPv6 firewall - protecting the containers behind it, thus reducing the threat surface
+* Full IPv4/IPv6 firewall - protecting the containers behind it, thus reducing the threat surface
 * Excellent IPv6 support, including DHCPv6-PD (Prefix Delegation) which allows automatic IPv6 prefix (think: subnet) on the lxdbr0 bridge
 * Full routing protocol support via `bird` and `bird6` (see [RIPng the forgotten routing protocol](http://www.makikiweb.com/ipv6/ripng.html) )